-The course is divided into two components - component 1, the coursework element and component 2, the externally set assignment which is on a theme set by the examining board (AQA).
+The course is divided into two components - Component 1, the coursework element and Component 2, the externally set assignment which is on a theme set by the examining board.
 The coursework consists of a selection of work resulting from trials and experiments, skills based workshops and mini-projects to help develop an understanding of the technology and techniques used in photography.
-These skills are transferred into two main projects - Nature Into Abstraction and Identity/Portraiture.
-These are started in Year 9 and continue through into the early part of Year 11, reviewing and refining as skills become stronger and independent ideas to create personal responses become more highly developed.
-Students analyse and respond to the work of Photographers such as Weston, Ninagawa, Blossfeldt, Bailey, Ouke Leele and Ken O'Hara.
-They learn the skills required to produce outstanding personal responses both in the camera and in digital post-production.
-These skills are carried forward into the final exam where students produce an entire independent project based on the exam theme.
+These skills are transferred into two main projects - 'Nature Into Abstraction' and 'Identity/Portraiture'.

+The coursework projects are started in Year 9 and continue through into the early part of Year 11.
+Skills become stronger and confident, independent ideas emerge to create personal responses which are highly developed.
+Students learn the skills required to produce outstanding personal responses both in the camera and in digital post-production.
+They also develop significant transferrable skills which they carry forward with them into further education and beyond.

-Component 1: portfolio (coursework) Component 2: externally set assignment (exam)
+Component 1: portfolio (coursework) - 60%

+Component 2: externally set assignment (exam) - 40%